 Austenitic stainless steels are the most weldable of the groups and can be sub-divided into three groups: common chromium-nickel (300 series), manganese-chromium-nickel-nitrogen (200 series) and specialty alloys.
-Austenitic is the most popular stainless steel group and is used for numerous industrial and consumer applications, such as in chemical plants, power plants, food processing and dairy equipment.
-Although generally very weldable, some grades of austenitic stainless steel can be prone to sensitization of the weld heat-affected zone and weld metal hot cracking.
+However, we at M&K, only carry the 300 series because it's by far the most popular and used in kitchens, in chemical plants, power plants, food processing and dairy equipment.
+The 300 series is very weldable and is bendable without cracking.

 Stainless Steel Grades

 Stainless steel raw material grades are based on the types and amounts of elements found within the stainless steel.
 As your premier stainless steel metal supplier, our grades of stainless steel include: